clawpack/doc/doc/fgout.rst

-    2. It is possible to produce fgout outputs at times that do not coincide with the time steps of the computation, whereas standard frame output can only occur at the end of a time step on coarsest level.
-Thus it does not require reducing the time step to hit the fgout times exactly, which would cause significant increase in computing time and possible degradation of the computed solution if the coarse grid time steps had to be greatly reduced to match
+    2. It is possible to produce fgout outputs at times that do not coincide with the time steps of the computation, whereas standard frame output can only occur at the end of a time step on the coarsest level.
+Hence fgout output does not require reducing the time step to hit the fgout times exactly, which would cause significant increase in computing time and possible degradation of the computed solution if the coarse grid time steps had to be greatly reduced to match